wmstack/gci_image_manipulation/README.md

 # GCI Image Manipulation

-Try to get an image to a specific size by changing the quality
+Program to resize images to 400 by 400 or less, and then saving them to lower than 64kb

 # Usage